udaya28/VCET-grade-calculator/README.md

-# VCET grade calculator by udaya
+# VCET grade calculator
+# Suggesions are warm welcomed
+# You can also contribute to this repo just pull a request
-# thanks to all my friends who supported me during developement
+# Thanks to all my friends who supported me during developement